Connor Joe Preview, Player Props: Pirates vs. Royals

-On Monday, Connor Joe (.488 on-base percentage in past 10 games, 139 points above season-long percentage) and the Pittsburgh Pirates play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 8:10 PM ET.
+The Pittsburgh Pirates, including Connor Joe and his .516 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starting pitcher Cole Ragans and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Cubs.
+In his previous game he had a hitless showing (0-for-3) against the Cubs.

 Connor Joe Game Info & Props vs. the Royals